justkrishhh/justkrishhh/README.md

 I care about building things that **actually work in the real world**, not just in notebooks.
 That means bridging the gap between clean Jupyter demos and messy production environments, between hardware that generates data and software that makes sense of it.

-Not just a *data person* — a builder.
+Not just a *data person*, a builder.

 ---

 ## 🔭 What I'm Currently Exploring

-- Digging deeper into **LLMs and applied NLP** — understanding how they work, not just how to call their APIs
+- Digging deeper into **Data Science and Machine Learning** — understanding how they work, not just how to call their APIs
 - Experimenting with **ML deployment** (model serving, monitoring, and the art of keeping predictions fresh)
 - Exploring **edge ML** — inference on constrained devices where big cloud compute isn't an option
 - Reading more about **causal inference** because correlation has been getting way too much credit